Two weeks ago my lovely sister celebrated her 40th birthday!

 The taste is pretty sweet but absolutely yummy!

-This sugar white rose was my husband’s first attempt in creating a fondant white rose!
+This sugar white rose was my husband’s first attempt at creating a fondant white rose!
 Pretty good eh?

 I ordered some party invitations from the Tiny Prints website.
 These were a perfect match for this dessert table.
 The quality of the paper is just amazing and hopefully, through the pictures, you can see that the invitations had a pearlescent finish.
 Just fab!